Murder of Lisa Ann French: Night of the murder

 French left her home at around 5:45 p.m. dressed as a hobo, wearing a black felt hat, a green parka, jeans with blue masking tape, and dotted freckles on her cheeks.
-French originally intended to be accompanied by another friend, Ann Parker, on her way to an outdoor Halloween party at Pumpkin Place on East Bank Street.
+French originally intended to be accompanied by a friend, Ann Parker, on her way to an outdoor Halloween party at Pumpkin Place on East Bank Street.
 Parker, however, had been grounded, so she had to stay home, leaving French to trick-or-treat by herself.
-It was reported that French stopped for candy at a classmate's house and the house of one of her teachers, Karen Bauknect, before she made her way to Turner's residence with the hopes of receiving more candy.
+It was reported that French stopped for candy at a classmate's house and the house of one of her teachers, Karen Bauknecht, before she made her way to Turner's residence.

-According to Turner's confession, French rang his doorbell, said "trick-or-treat," and walked through his open doorway with her candy bag open as Turner came to the door.
-Turner and French began to talk about candy, and, at some point during their encounter, Turner lured French into his bedroom, where he sexually assaulted and murdered her.
-Turner said that, after the sexual assault, French wasn't breathing; he attempted to revive her but was interrupted when Arlene Penn arrived home.
+According to Turner's confession, French rang his doorbell, said "trick-or-treat", and walked through his open doorway with her candy bag open as Turner came to the door.
+Turner and French began to talk about candy and at some point Turner lured French into his bedroom, where he sexually assaulted and murdered her.
+Turner said that after the sexual assault French wasn't breathing; he attempted to revive her but was interrupted when Arlene Penn arrived home.

-Penn, who had been at the party French was supposed to attend, said that she arrived around 7 p.m.
+Penn, who had been at the party French was supposed to attend, said that she arrived home around 7 p.m.
 Turner was wearing a bathrobe and claimed multiple times that he was "sick."
 Penn said that Turner made several trips to the bedroom to lie down; in Turner's confession, he said that French's body was, at that time, in the adjacent bathroom.

 After Penn left the residence at around 8:00 p.m. to visit her mother, Turner stuffed French's body and clothes into separate bags and drove her body to Taycheedah, Wisconsin, where he discarded her corpse in a farm field off McCabe Road.
 In an effort to avoid leaving evidence of fingerprints on French's body or on the crime scene, Turner wore socks on his hands when moving the body.
 He also wiped down French's shoes and the zipper of her parka.

 French's mother, Maryann Gehrig, started to grow worried about French's whereabouts when she did not return home for her 7:00 p.m. curfew.
 By 10:00 p.m., a search party had formed and begun looking for the young girl.